yamnihcg/cuDFvPandas/README.md

 4. Run the following command in your terminal. (months) and (operation) are the months and operation you decided on in the previous step. python cudf_benchmarking_v2.py -num_months (months) -operation (operation)

 5. After running the command, the results show up on the command line.
 If you entered ‘all’ for the operation, visualizations are also generated.
-The image filenames of the visualizations as well as what each visualization contains is on the next page:
+The image filenames of the visualizations as well as what each visualization contains is below:

 | Filename | Visualization |
 |------|------|